rss logo

 1

-Once IP forwarding is enabled, we will create a NAT rule to allow routing from the VPN subnet to the LAN.
+Once IP forwarding is enabled, create a NAT rule to allow traffic from the VPN subnet to be routed to the LAN.

-• Identify your internal interface name (ens18 in my configuration):
+• Identify the name of your internal network interface (e.g., ens18 in this example):

 root@host:~# ip addr sh